AlgoLab/galig/docs/documentation.md

 ## Usage
 ASGAL is composed of three different modules, each one performing a different task.
-However, we make available a script that run the full pipeline.
+We made available a script that run the full pipeline.

 ### Full Pipeline Script
 To run ASGAL pipeline, run the following command: